sthiede/Comparative_Genomics/docs/source/day1_afternoon.md

 Generate Alignment Statistics
 -----------------------------

-Often, While analyzing sequencing data, we are required to make sure that our analysis steps are correct.
+Often, while analyzing sequencing data, we are required to make sure that our analysis steps are correct.
 Some statistics about our analysis will help us in making that decision.
 So Lets try to get some statistics about various outputs that were created using the above steps and check if everything makes sense.

 >i.
 Collect Alignment statistics using Picard